-When you have been injured in your workplace or developed an illness because of a job-related activity, it is normal to want to be treated by your regular physician.
-Many studies have shown that a patient’s trust in their doctor plays an important role in the healing process.
+When you have been injured in your workplace or developed an illness because of a job-related activity, it is reasonable to want to be treated by your regular physician.
+Many studies have shown that a patient’s trust in their doctor plays a vital role in the healing process.

 But in the case of a work-related injury or illness, the rules are a little different.
 Seeing your regular doctor is not quite as easy as when you have a cold or when you have hurt yourself around the house.
 The laws that govern workers’ compensation in Pennsylvania will require a few more steps before you can see your regular physician.